 A soft wash cloth (to get the salt water off after use)

 Goggles (sometimes for the split shots I prefer not to use them but they’re handy to have)

 Checking settings are correct before putting your camera in the housing.
 There is nothing more frustrating than paddling out into the ocean to find you’ve either forgotten to turn the camera on or you’re low on battery or have no memory left.

 Prepare everything before leaving the house and then you won’t get distracted when you’re standing amongst an amazing landscape.
 Each underwater housing will have it’s own unique way to put it together but for the first few times take it slowly and double check everything is locked and lubricated so it won’t leak.

 Before entering the water hold your housing in the water for a minute or so to check for any bubbles inside.
-You’ll notice almost immediately it things don’t look quite right like when I didn’t screw tightly enough and water poured in through the lens…luckily Nikon’s are tough.
-Check for bubbles or water sitting inside the lens hood too which is easy to spot.
+You’ll notice almost immediately it things don’t look quite right, check for bubbles or water sitting inside the lens hood too which is easy to spot.

 The Best Camera Settings for Underwater Photography